Tag: My Airports

 Atlanta (ATL)

-Hartsfield–Jackson Atlanta International Airport is the busiest passenger airport in the world and an enormous Delta hub, but it’s largely functioned as my gateway to central Florida.
+Hartsfield–Jackson Atlanta International Airport is the busiest passenger airport in the world and an enormous Delta hub.

 Auckland (AKL)